 The online boom and now the pandemic have led to a greater adoption of online shopping.
 This is why online store owners are spending heavily to come up with new algorithms and bots that act as surrogate salespeople, giving recommendations and advice.

 You already understand the many benefits of a physical store.
-But combining brick-and-mortar with an online store gives a business the competitive edge against a physical-only brand.
+But combining brick-and-mortar with an online store built with powerful ecommerce platform gives a business the competitive edge against a physical-only brand.
 Especially in these times, you should really invest in expanding your online presence to boost your brick-and-mortar business.

 An online store allows you to showcase your products to a wider audience, including those who cannot visit you in person, whether due to lockdown restrictions or geographical distance.
 Reaching your customers online through social media and email marketing also builds brand recognition.
 If a regular customer sees your social media post or receives an email from your company, they’ll likely recall their last visit to your physical location.